 The potential risks and side effects of 5-HTP vary among children, adults, and people who are pregnant or breastfeeding.

-The possible side effects of 5-HTP in adults include:
+The possible side effects of 5-HTP in adults include the below.

-Due to this risk, people who take antidepressants or other serotonin drugs should not take 5-HTP.
+Due to this risk, individuals who take antidepressants or other serotonin drugs should not take 5-HTP.

-Some people report the following gastrointestinal (GI) symptoms after taking 5-HTP:
+Some people report the following gastrointestinal symptoms after taking 5-HTP:

 - rumbling sensations in the stomach